wp-plugins/wp-mollom/README.txt

   through the Mollom filter yet they are treated in the default fashion.
 This means a Mollom session ID will not be assigned to them.
 This ID is necessary for moderation.
 As a result, these comments will not show up in the mollom moderation queue.
 * The plugin works with Wordpress 2.6 but doesn't yet support the SSL extensions released with Wordpress 2.6.
+* The plugin is compatible with version 2.2.2 of WP OpenID.

 == Screenshots ==